jaybraunjr/jaybraunjr.github.io/projects.md

 ---

-## Creation and Testing of a Lipid Lorcefield
+## Creation and Testing of a Lipid Forcefield

 Additional publications and simulation work related to membrane modeling and lipid systems.
 <iframe src="lc.pdf" width="100%" height="600px" style="border: none;"></iframe>